Updated: 10 July 2018

 According to data from HM Revenue & Customs (HMRC - the UK tax collector) there was a jump in the value of stone imports in August in 2016 following the Brexit vote, but this will reflect the increase in sterling prices being paid as a result of the fall in the pound following the referendum.
 However, importers and their customers had already been making significant changes in their buying patterns as a result of the economic crisis of 2008 (see graphs below).

 With the Brexit vote out of the way, investment and consumer spending on property seem to have soared ahead, encouraged by government schemes and the removal of stamp duty (a tax on house purchases) on lower end housing.
-Natural and engineered stone supplied by stone companies remain materials of choice for commercial properties, home decoration and higher-end housebuilding, as well as hard landscaping, conservation work and memorials.
+Natural and engineered stone supplied by stone companies remain materials of choice for commercial properties, home rapair, maintenance & improvement (RMI) and higher-end new build housing, as well as hard landscaping, conservation work and memorials.

 The graphs here, showing the value of imports and arrivals at current prices and the volume, are from figures produced by HMRC, largely from VAT returns.
 Only trade (imports and, from Europe, arrivals) are recorded.
 Most stone (and a still growing proportion), by volume and value, comes from India and China.
 Other significant areas that stone in the UK comes from include Turkey and, increasingly, the Middle East and North Africa, especially Egypt.